stevekelly27/M_Beauty/README.md

 ## Product Detail

-On the product detail page you have a full size image on the left of the screen and on th right of it is product title, the price, the product description and a wighet to choose the quantity.
+On the product detail page you have a full size image on the left of the screen and on th right of it is product title, the price, the product description and a wiget to choose the quantity.
 Below that is two buttons; Keep shopping, which takes you back to the products page.
 The other button is Add to cart which once clicked it triggers a small bag summary in the right of the screen and this button also triggers the bag icon to update with the price of the bag.

 For admin there is also an edit and a delete button.

 - The edit button takes you to the product management page where the item is filled out waiting to edit.

-- The delete button, brings ypu tp the products delete page witch is just gives you the option to delete or to cancel.
+- The delete button, brings you tp the products delete page witch is just gives you the option to delete or to cancel.
 If cancel is selected you are redirected back to the product detail page.
 If delete is selected the product is deleted and you are redirected to the products page.